Primed for Action

 Another surprising, yet important, sense bees possess relates to electrical fields.

-A bee in flight carries a negative electrical field.
-These beacons of negative ions fly from flower-to-flower and happen across objects with a positive charge.
-As it turns out, pollen has a positive charge and - with opposites attracting - a bee landing on a flower and coming close to pollen is a ready-made match.
+A bee in flight carries a positive electrical field.
+These beacons of positive ions fly from flower-to-flower and will come across objects with a negative charge.
+As it turns out, pollen has a negative charge and – with opposites attracting – a bee landing on a flower and coming close to pollen is a ready-made match.